DerekLStudent/Hoop_Scraping/README.md

 ## Running the Code
 ___

-On the home directory, run in Anaconda prompt:
+In a terminal, run:

-`python main.py`
+`streamlit run main.py`

 And view the project in the console, as well as, in localhost through the browser